praekelt/djangorestframework-extras/README.rst

 Features List
 =============

-- Generating default serializers and viewsets for a.
+- Generating default serializers and viewsets for all known applications.
-- Registering all viewsets known to the application in a w.
+- Registering all viewsets known to the application with the Django Rest Framework router.
-- Custom serializers and permissions for default user, staff users and superusers.
+- Custom serializers and permissions for the default user, the staff users and superusers.
-- Custom relaxed HyperlinkedRelatedField and Serializer
+- Custom FormMixin that Delegates validation to a normal Django form.
-- FormMixin: Delegates validation to a normal Django form
+- Custom Hyperlink fields and serializer, ``HyperlinkedRelatedField`` and ``HyperlinkedModelSerializer``

 Usage